Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 Thanks to its adaptable refresh rate of between 60-120Hz and its 480Hz touch sampling rate, the Poco X6 Pro is an ideal smartphone for gaming.
 In fact, the touch sampling rate can even be boosted to an impressive 2160HZ, using the phone’s built-in Game Turbo mode.

-Despite its RRP being just £369, the Poco X6 Pro is powered by the mighty MediaTek Dimensity 8300-Ultra chip, which is a premium processor.
+Despite its £369 RRP, the Poco X6 Pro is powered by the mighty MediaTek Dimensity 8300-Ultra chip, which is a premium processor.
 Although not the highest-end chip offered by MediaTek, the 8300-Ultra still allows for powerful performance and, when compared to similarly priced rivals, the X6 Pro’s performance is a clear winner.

-The X6 Pro is also fast-charge capable, up to an impressive 67W.
-Our benchmark tests showed that a 30-minute quick charge can get you up to 78%, which is ideal for a quick top-up in between gaming.
+The X6 Pro not only offers solid battery life from its 5000mAh cell, but it’s also fast-charge capable, up to an impressive 67W.
+Our benchmark tests showed that a 30-minute quick charge can get you up to 78%, which is ideal for a quick top-up in between gaming sessions.

 Reviewer: Luke Baker